 THURSDAY 8 am - 12 Noon (except holidays)

-The food pantry is CLOSED on Danvers public school snow days and holidays; it may be CLOSED on any 5th Monday or 5th Thursday of the month.
+The food pantry is CLOSED on Danvers public school snow days and holidays.

 Check our CALENDAR for monthly schedule (subject to change)